 |Fly-tipping||(£150-£400)||Fine determined by court||Section 33/33ZA Environmental Protection Act 1990|

-Any appeal against the issue of this Fixed Penalty Notice must be made to the Magistrates Court and not to Worcester City Council.
+Any appeal against the issue of a Fixed Penalty Notice must be made through the Council’s complaint procedure.

 Environmental Enforcement Policy